FleekHQ/fleek-docs/docs/domain-management/custom-dns-domains.md

 ![](imgs/orange.png)

 If you wanted to have that Cloudflare feature on because of its CDN perks and DDOS protection, don't worry, **you will have access to those features through us and BunnyCDN**, which is the reason why we upgraded our DNS configuration.

+### How to Upgrade (Using Google Domains)
+There is a workaround for people using Google Domains that don't want to use Cloudflare.
+This trick could apply to other providers that offer domain forwarding to sub domain from apex domain.

+Here is a a [detailed guide on how to do so](https://support.getshifter.io/en/articles/3080501-domain-forwarding-on-google-domains-zone-apex-naked-domain-to-www-prefixed-domain).
+The idea is that Google Domains doesn't support ANAME/ALIAS records for apex domains (domain.com).
+But what **you can do** on Google Domains is forward that apex domain to a sub domain (www.domain.com).

+In Fleek, subdomains use CNAME records, therefore you could verify it doing this trick, making www. your main point of entry for your website.